marmelab/yolo/README.md

 Of course it is a joke.
 Seriously, to avoid typo use a linter, also modern code editor offer smart code completion.

-### Should I use this ?
+### Should I use tihs ?

 Absolutely not.
 This is just a fun experiment with Proxy.

 ### Does this actually work?

-Yes, it does work.
+Yes, it does work, except on built in object.
 If you are curious, feel free to take a look at the code.